dg3261357/MavenBuild/README.md

 HelloWorld Servlet example with corresponding Dockerfile

 Use Maven Build first to create war file in Target folder.
+This is a test

 mvn clean package

 Artifact will be created in target folder.

 docker build -t mavenbuild .

 Once this is done u will be see image using docker images